Allow an EDFilter to not produce all products if it's returning false

 We will raise this for discussion on the mailing list.

-#2 Updated by Christopher Backhouse about 4 years ago
+#2 Updated by Christopher Backhouse over 4 years ago

 OK, I guess it needs to be "Allow an EDFilter to not produce all products if it's returning false and all the paths it's in are configured to respect the filter" or "Allow an EDFilter to not produce all products if it's returning true and all the paths it's in are configured to reverse the filter".
 I understand that makes things quite a bit more complicated.